jyggen/curl/readme.md

 ### Session and Dispatcher

-*The documentation is still work-in-progress, check the code!*

 For more advanced usage you'll have to go for the classes underneath the helpers.
 First we have `Session`, which could be referred to as your URL, and then there's `Dispatcher` which keeps track of your sessions and executes your requests.

 #### Session